pabtyf3/worldLoom-spec/planning/AI_AGENT_EXECUTION_CONTRACT.md

 ### Source of Truth

-All files in the `./context/` directory are **authoritative**.
+All specification files in the **worldLoom-spec** repository (`./docs/`, `./schema/`, and `./implementation/` directories) are **authoritative**.

 Rules:
-1. Specifications are immutable
+1. Specifications in worldLoom-spec are **immutable** during implementation
-2. Codex must follow the reading order in `context/README.md`
+2. The agent must follow the reading order and guidance in the main [README.md](../README.md)
+3. Primary source of truth is [schema/types.ts](../schema/types.ts)
-3. No undocumented behavior may be added
+4. No undocumented behavior may be added to implementations
-4. No fields, flags, or systems may be invented
+5. No fields, flags, or systems may be invented
+6. Implementation code lives in worldLoom-engine or worldLoom-studio, **never** in worldLoom-spec

 ### Interpretation Rules